treeman/7days/readme.txt

             Comment Dator a bit?

             Make a macro for creating exceptions?

-            Some uncommented code in game debug, dunno what it's for

             Graphics isVisible not working
                 Changed it, test if it's working